zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

 ### Objectives
 In this lab, you will:
 - Create Purchase Order (PO) in ERP Cloud
+- Validate PO status
-- View message flow triggered by the PO Create Event
+- Track message flow triggered by the PO Create Event
 - Verify PO record in ADW Table

 ### Prerequisites